simpyparveen/PRNG-Beacon-using-Blockchain/README.md

+This is project demonstration of how Blokchain, which is gaining popularity in long term security can be used in PRNG.

 # PRNG-Beacon-using-Blockchain
 Public randomness is a critical component in many (distributed) protocols.
 Generating public randomness is hard when there is no trusted party, and active adversaries may behave dishonestly to bias the randomness toward their advantage.